 Make sure this vehicle's tires are properly inflated and the tread is not worn down.
 Check tire pressure using a tire gauge and tread wear at every fuel fill-up.
-Recommended tire pressure can be found on the label inside the driver's side door or door frame.
-Your vehicle may be equipped with a Tire Pressure Monitoring System which is NOT a substitute for manually checking tire pressure.
+Recommended tire pressure can be found on the label inside the driver's side door or door pillar.
+Your vehicle may be equipped with a Tire Pressure Monitoring System (TPMS) which is NOT a substitute for manually checking tire pressure.
 Visit www.checkmytires.org for additional information.

-Tires degrade over time depending on many factors such as weather, storage conditions, and conditions of use (load, speed, inflation pressure, etc.) the tires experience throughout their lives.
+Tires degrade over time depending on many factors such as weather, storage conditions, and conditions of use (load, speed, inflation pressure, etc.) experienced throughout the life of the tires.
 In general, tires should be replaced after six years regardless of tread wear.
 However, heat caused by hot climates or frequent high loading conditions can accelerate the aging process and may require tires to be replaced more frequently.
 You should replace your spare tire when you replace the road tires or after six years due to aging even if it has not been used.

-Do not use replacement tires with lower load-carrying capacities than the original tires (for example, E-250 and E-350 vans and wagons are equipped with "E" load-rated tires and must be replaced with "E" load-rated tires).
+Do not use replacement tires with lower load-carrying capacities than the original tires (for example, a van or wagon equipped with "E" load-rated tires must use "E" load-rated tires as replacements).
 Exceeding any vehicle weight or load-rating limitation could result in serious damage to the vehicle, loss of vehicle control, vehicle rollover and/or personal injury.
 (Note: Replacement tires with a higher limit than that of the originals do not increase the payload capacity.)
-See the Owner's Guide for more information.
+See the Owner's Manual for more information.

-Please store this safety guide inside the vehicle along with the Owner's Guide materials.
+Please store this safety guide inside the vehicle along with the Owner's Manual materials.